We help you make investments that matter. Here are the details.

 Can I invest via my own financial institution, advisor or brokerage?

 While the majority of investors choose to invest directly through CoPower’s platform, there are growing number of financial institutions, wealth managers and online investment brokerages that have successfully facilitated CoPower Green Bond investments for their clients.
-If you don’t see your institution or wealth management firm on this list, get in touch with us and we’ll help you explore your options: firstname.lastname@example.org.
+If you have an advisor, get in touch with us and we’ll help you explore your options: firstname.lastname@example.org.

 Questrade: All CoPower investors can open an account at Questrade to purchase or hold CoPower Green Bonds in registered or non-registered accounts.